clusterio/clusterio/README.md

 The -v flag is used to specify the instance directory.
 Your instances (save files etc) will be stored there.

 ## Windows setup

+**Warning**: These instructions are for the unstable master version and is not recommended for use, see [the 1.2.x branch][1.2.x] for how to install the stable version.

 Clusterio is built up of multiple parts.
 Here is a quick guide: